spiffaz/DevOpsRoadmap/README.md

 # DevOpsRoadmap
-This repository contains a roadmap on concepts and tools required to become a DevOps engineer.
+This repository contains a roadmap of concepts and tools required to become a DevOps engineer.